We provide LPC Certification for manufacturers of electrical equipment and electrical machines to be sold in North America

 What is LPC Certification?

-LPC Certification (Limited Production Certification) is a type of certification that is used to approve the manufacture of a limited quantity of products that do not meet the full requirements of a particular standard or regulation.
+LPC Certification (Limited Production Certification) is a type of certification that is used to approve the manufacture of a limited quantity of products, indicating compliance to the full requirements of a particular standard or regulation.
 This type of certification is typically used for prototypes, pre-production models, or other low-volume products such as when only a few pieces (potentially just one) of the equipment are made.

-The purpose of LPC Certification is to allow manufacturers to test and validate new products and technologies, without having to meet all of the requirements of the full certification.
+The purpose of LPC Certification is to allow manufacturers to test and validate new products and technologies, meet all of the requirements of full certification, but not require surveillance audits or maintenance of test reports.
 This can save time and resources, and allow manufacturers to bring new products to market more quickly.

 LPC Certification Benefits